 Moreno Zani, CEO of Tendercapital was immediately drawn to Fiennes’ visionary work when he encountered Nativity after it was exhibited at the Venice Biennale, 2017.

 Yugen was first premiered at the Venice Film Festival, hosted by Tendercapital, on September 1st 2018.
 It exhibited subsequently at the Palazzo Grassi Museum, Venice.

 Yugen is the first work to be registered as an Art Record, the new standard for Art Object identification on the Internet.
-Art Records serve as an excellent tool to provide evidence of provenance, establish artwork chain of ownership and provide meaningful and valuable art work information in a variety of formats.
-Art Records is based on the standard developed by J. Paul Getty Trust and adopted by UNESCO, ICOM and major law enforcement agencies, including the FBI, Scotland Yard, Interpol.
+Digital Twin serve as an excellent tool to provide evidence of provenance, establish artwork chain of ownership and provide meaningful and valuable art work information in a variety of formats.
+Digital Twin is based on the standard developed by J. Paul Getty Trust and adopted by UNESCO, ICOM and major law enforcement agencies, including the FBI, Scotland Yard, Interpol.